hosseinmd/prettier-plugin-jsdoc/README.md

 # prettier-plugin-jsdoc

-Prettier plugin for format jsdoc and convert to standard Match with Visual studio and other IDE which support jsdoc.
+Prettier plugin for format comment blocks and convert to standard Match with Visual studio and other IDE which support jsdoc and comments as markdown.

 Many good examples of how this plugin work, are in tests directory.
 Compare tests and their snapshot

-configured with best practices of jsDoc style guides
+Configured with best practices of jsDoc style guides.

 ## TOC